 Intercom tracks and saves information on browsing history, time spent on the site, and conversations.
 This data allows you to prioritize and segment users into groups and define which visitors are most likely to be converted into leads.
 Knowing your users’ behavior patterns, it’s much easier to understand how you can enhance the customer experience.

 Automated replies.
 Intercom enhances customer support by enabling you to communicate with customers in a more personalized way.
-An automated messaging system and handy answer templates help you keep in touch with users 24 hours a day no matter how complex their questions.
+An automated multi-channel messaging system and handy answer templates help you keep in touch with users 24 hours a day no matter how complex their questions.

 Is there a need for Intercom analogs?